cs1302uga/cs1302-ce07/README.md

    Just as with `cat`, use `C-d` to send the `EOF`.

-1. Let its input from another program using a pipe:
+1. Let its standard input come from another program using a pipe:

    ```
    $ find src -name "*.java" | figlet -w 100 -f larry3d